 Bone broth may help people overcome food allergies because of the collagen content.

-Bone broth can help you look younger because of the collagen content.
+Bone broth helps you look younger because of the collagen content.

 The “plumping” factor in many beauty products used to diminish the appearance of wrinkles is collagen – what better and more economical way to get it than through your real food intake!

-Bone broth supports a healthy immune system thanks to it high mineral content and the fact that these minerals are readily absorbable by the body.
+Bone broth supports a healthy immune system thanks to high mineral content and the fact that the body absorbs these minerals.

 The high concentration of calcium, phosphorous and magnesium that leach from the bones into the broths gives great building blocks for strong healthy bones.

-They encourage healthy bone formation, help bones grow and repair and is a great way to fight osteoporosis.
+These building blocks encourage healthy bone formation, help bones grow and repair and are a great way to fight osteoporosis.

-15. Helps Give You a Good Night’s Sleep
+15. It Helps Give You a Good Night’s Sleep

-Bone broth promotes sleep and calmness because of the amino acid, glycine.
+Bone broth promotes sleep and calmness because of the amino acids and glycine.

 Given the health benefits of bone broths and the fact that they are so economical, it is no wonder that they have been used for ages and in all cultures!

-I have also purchased a variety of bones from a local grass fed meat company (you can find local sources here) and from my affiliate, US Wellness Meats who offer a wide range of quality grass fed animal products
+I have also purchased a variety of bones from a local grass fed meat company.
+Find more from my affiliate, US Wellness Meats who offer a wide range of quality grass fed animal products